stacks-network/docs/src/pages/references/deploy-tips.md

 Regardless of which scaffolding you use, you must customize and extend this basic scaffolding as needed by your application.
 For example, you may want to add more properties to the `manifest.json` file.
 Since every application is different, Blockstack cannot give you specific instructions on how to do this.
 The steps you take are specific to your application.

-## Blockstack Authentication and deployment
+## Stacks Authentication and deployment

 When your application authenticates users with Blockstack, your DApp at one URL requests a resource (an identity) from another DApp, the Blockstack Browser.
 A request for a resource outside of the origin (your new website) is called as a _cross-origin request_(CORs).
 Getting data in this manner can be risky, so you must configure your website security to allow interactions across origins.